 Treatment for central sleep apnea is based on the underlying medical problem that is causing the condition.
 Treatments to improve breathing may be necessary if breathing problems during sleep are significant or continue even after trying to resolve the underlying cause.

 Positive airway pressure (PAP) therapy may be an option to encourage more consistent breathing and maintain oxygen levels while a person with CSA is asleep.
+Typically, a more advanced PAP therapy like adaptive servo-ventilation (ASV) is needed.
 Certain medications or delivery of supplemental oxygen are other treatment options for central sleep apnea.

 Complications of Sleep Apnea